jachian/Steam-Recommender-System/README.md

 The logic of this algorithm is implemented in the play_recommend(game_hours) function.
 This function is called with a list of tuples as an argument.
 Each tuple contains the name of a game and the number of hours played.
 For example a typical function call would be as
 follows:
-# Recommend based on play hours of "Counter-Strike" and "DoA"

 rec = play_recommend([("Counter-Strike", 100.0), ("DoA", 52.5)])
-# Recommend based on play hours of "Counter-Strike" only

 rec = play_recommend([("Counter-Strike", 100.0), ("DoA", 52.5)])

 The algorithm proceeds as follows: